TelemetryDeck/docs/guides/web-setup.md

   - Websites
 featured: true
 description: How to include the TelemetryDeck SDK in your website or blog
 lead: You have an account, and you have an app ID.
-Now let's include the TelemetryClient Package in your website
+Now let's include the TelemetryDeck Package in your website
 order: 250
 ---

+{% noteinfo "Warning: Beta Version" %}

+We're still tweaking things on the backend for the Web SDK.
+As a result, some data might not be included in your signals, and there is a slight chance that identifiable data might not get filterered out correctly.
+Feel free to play around the Web SDK and [subscribe to our newsletter](https://telemetrydeck.com/newsletter/) to get notified when we release the stable version.

+If you need a safe version of the SDK for JavaScript and Websites, please check out our existing [JavaScript SDK](/docs/guides/javascript-setup).

+{% endnoteinfo %}

 ## Prerequisites